![]() ![]() Choose another writer in this calendar:

 his teacher, Martí once said that owing to Mendive he had joy and love

 in his life.
 From 1866 to 1869, Martí attended the Instituto de Havana.
-Secretly he worked on the underground periodicals El Diablo Cojuelo and La Patria Libre.
+Secretly he worked on the underground papers El Diablo Cojuelo, published in the form of a flyer, and La Patria Libre (The Free Homeland).
 Abdala (1869), a patriotic fable in verse form which he published in La Patria Libre,

 told about a prince from the imaginary land of Nuvia, who dies for his